 • Inform your teacher if you have any injuries, have had a recent operation, or are pregnant.
 We and our teachers reserve the right to ask you not to attend a class if we believe it would be in your best interests owing to an injury or medical condition.
 House of Yoga is not liable for any injuries sustained on our premises.

-• Ensure your phone is turned off or on silent (not vibration mode), remove your shoes before entering the studio and leave them, along with any other belongings, in the secure waiting room.
+• Ensure your phone is turned off or on silent (not vibration mode), remove your shoes before entering the studio and leave them, along with your phone and any other belongings, in the secure waiting room.

 • The studio space is there to provide a calm, peaceful environment for all practitioners.
 We practice respectful silence when entering the studio and waiting for class to begin, as well as after class when exiting the studio.
 Please refrain from any loud chatter inside the studio.